Orange-OpenSource/ods-flutter/app/assets/ic_about_terms_of_service.md

 ### 9.3 license

 Orange Innovation hereby grants the User a non-exclusive, non-transferable, revocable right of use, valid globally, for as long as the Service is available free of charge and the User uses the Application on an Android or iOS compatible Device.
-The right of use is subject to compliance with these GCU and the GOOGLE Inc, Google Play Store terms of use.
+The right of use is subject to compliance with these GCU and the mobile Store terms of use.

 These GCUs do not give the User, with respect to the Application, its source code and/or software components, the right to sublicense, assign, use, copy, modify, distribute, access, disassemble, decompile or translate the Application, except as expressly authorised by applicable law.